Getting Started · March 18, 2026 · Updated March 18, 2026

 Direct API access

 Prefer REST?
 The same data is available via HTTP.
-No API key needed for read endpoints.
+No governed API key needed for read endpoints.

 GET https://api.rhumb.dev/v1/services